 A Sport and a Pastime by James Salter

-If you’re just looking for a very, very sexy escape from your real life, you can’t do better than this book set in the south of France.
-It details the love story and awakening of a young couple – he’s American, she’s French – in the 1960s.
+If you’re just looking for a very, very sexy escape from your real life, you can’t do better than this book set in France.
+It details the love story and awakening of a young couple in the south of France—he’s American, she’s French—in the 1960s.

 The Queen of the Night by Alexander Chee